Group

 Nikhikesh Kodur Venkatesh (PhD 2023-now)

-Nikhilesh did a BSc in Mechanical Engineering in India and the MSc Sustainable Energy engineering in Delft, with a thesis in wind energy CFD.
+Nikhilesh did a BSc in Mechanical Engineering in India and an MSc in Sustainable Energy Engineering in Delft, with a thesis on CFD for wind energy.
 He will work on multi-phase/physics/scale simulations of bubble distributions near water electrodes within the Vidi project ‘hydrogen bubbles quantified’.

 Researchgate